MAHcodes/python-projects/Login-system/README.md

 ```
 python login_system.py
 ```
-## Screenshot showing the sample use of the calculator
+## Screenshot showing the sample use of the Script
 ![](screenshot.png)

 ## Author Name